 At the same time, we want a relationship.
 We know that we're pretty darned outstanding as relationship material, just too awkward to play the dating game.

 Is there a way around this conundrum?
 Luckily, there is.
-Here are some tips to help the socially-challenged INTJ navigate the turbulent waters of romance, whatever the status of their relationship.
+If your personality test results have revealed you to be an INTJ, here are some tips to help you navigate the turbulent waters of romance, whatever the status of your relationship.

 1. Words matter